ddev/ddev/docs/content/users/debugging-profiling/step-debugging.md

 # Step-debugging with Xdebug

-Every ddev project is automatically configured with xdebug so that popular IDEs can do step-debugging of PHP code.
+Every DDEV project is automatically configured with xdebug so that popular IDEs can do step-debugging of PHP code.
 It is disabled by default for performance reasons, so you'll need to enable it in your config.yaml.

 xdebug is a server-side tool: It is installed automatically on the container and you do *not* need to install or configure it on your workstation.